peak district heather including salt cellar and fair brook waterfall

 On this workshop we will look at spending a day out in the Peak District to capture the heather at its best.
 The first part of the day will be visiting Fair Brook which is a brook just off the Snake Pass and on the Northern side of Kinder Scout.

 After that we will drive over to Cuthroat Bridge which while a little less interesting offers an easy ascent onto Derwent Edge.
 We will walk along, passing various gritstone formations amongst the heather which we can snap on our way.
+We will likely stop at Lead Hill and Whinstone Lee Tor.
 Our ultimate location though is 2.5 miles from the car, but 100% worth the trek.
 It is of course, the icon of the Peak District, the Salt Cellar.
 We will finish off with a sunset here before returning to the car which should take around 45 minutes.
-We would probably get back to the car around 21:30.
+We would probably get back to the car around 21:45.

 Upon booking you will be provided with a questionnaire to fill out which is a requirement of attending.
 I will also provide a recommended kit list and what to bring.